foldedtoad/ota-dfu-python/README.md

     State timeout
     DFU Server done

-NOTE: The final "State timeout" is due to the target device rebooting, as expected, and the disconnect not getting back soon enough.
+**NOTE:** The final "State timeout" is due to the target peripheral rebooting, as expected, and the disconnect not getting back soon enough.
-This is benign; the update should have been successful and the peripheral should have restarted and run the new firmware.
+This is benign: the update should have been successful and the peripheral should have restarted and run the new firmware.